jcarmona120/jcarmona120.github.io/_posts/2017-06-02-one-damn-letter.md

 + Call an event listener on the input field (input.addEventListener)
 + Call the event which is 'keydown'
-+ Calling the parameter (e) for event, you create an if statement.
++ Call a function with the paramenter (e) for event.
+Then create an if statement in that function.
 + In the if statement, you declare that if the keyCode of the key pressed is the Enter Key (13), then preventDefault()
 + preventDefault() is the go to function to stop the form from submitting.
 The default causes submission and refreshes the page.